Internal architecture

 https://gitlab.com/ryax-tech/dev/backend/runner

-This micro-service speaks gRPC (with the modules), RMQ with Studio, and HTTP for standalone usage.
+This micro-service speaks gRPC (with the actions), RMQ with Studio, and HTTP for standalone usage.

 Responsibilities: